MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ## Next steps

-Now that you now how to implement Grover's algorithm, try to transform a mathematical problem into a search task and solve it with Q# and Grover's algorithm.
+Now that you know how to implement Grover's algorithm, try to transform a mathematical problem into a search task and solve it with Q# and Grover's algorithm.